 Field trips are an important part of the school curriculum and will be scheduled throughout the school year.
 Field trips are an extension of the classroom and will be educational experiences.
 Teachers and volunteers will provide adequate supervision.
 A permission slip signed by the parent or guardian is required.
-Students without permission slips submitted by the morning of the field trip, may not be able to attend.
 For some field trips, a fee may also be required.
 For the benefit of the students on the field trip, volunteers are prohibited from bringing siblings of the students.
-No smoking is allowed at schoolsponsored events.
+No smoking is allowed on school-sponsored events.
 If a student displays inappropriate or unsafe behavior consistently in the school setting, the child may be provided an alternative experience at school, or a parent or guardian may be required to attend as determined by the administration.
 When district sponsored transportation is provided for a field trip during the school day, students must ride to and from the destination.
 (See BOE Policy JGG)